 Here’s the real kicker, though: facial serums are infused with hero ingredients that zero-in on specific complexion issues.
 And because they’re formulated to absorb into your skin quickly and easily, these ingredients can truly get to work for you.

 Take Bye Bye Dullness Vitamin C Serum, for example.
-This unsuspecting vial of goodness helps visibly brighten your skin while preventing signs of premature aging.
+This vial of goodness helps visibly brighten and boost your skin while preventing signs of premature aging with 15% pure vitamin C.

 Some facial serums contain alpha hydroxy acids (AHAs), as is the case with Bye Bye Pores Glycolic Acid Serum.
 This exfoliating powerhouse is made with glycolic acid to slough off dead skin cells, refine texture, and tell large-looking pores to take a seat.